Codfish246/wordfindingbot/README.md

 # wordfindingbot
-discord utillity bot that i got asked to make
+discord utillity bot (basically a fancy ctrl+f) that i got asked to make for a roleplay group don't ask me why it was wanted i couldn't tell you :)